Go to the docs for the latest release.

 The total number of volumes that Cloud Tiering can tier might be less than the number of volumes on your ONTAP system.
 That’s because volumes can’t be tiered from some aggregates.
 For example, you can’t tier data from SnapLock volumes or from MetroCluster configurations.
 Refer to ONTAP documentation for functionality or features not supported by FabricPool.

 |Cloud Tiering supports FlexGroup volumes, starting with ONTAP 9.5.
 Setup works the same as any other volume.|

 Creating or switching Connectors

 A Connector is required to tier data to the cloud.
-When tiering data to Azure Blob storage, you can use a Connector that’s in an Azure VNet or on your premises.
-You’ll either need to create a new Connector or make sure that the currently selected Connector resides in Azure or on-prem.
+When tiering data to Azure Blob storage, a Connector must be available in an Azure VNet.
+You’ll either need to create a new Connector or make sure that the currently selected Connector resides in Azure.

 Preparing networking for the Connector

-Ensure that the network where the Connector is installed enables the following connections:
+Ensure that the VNet where the Connector is installed enables the following connections: